VzBoT3D/docs/docs/vz235_mellow/electronics/Firmware.md

 Time to start flashing our Pi and Motherboard.

+{: .note-title }
+> DSI touch screen issues
+>
+> There is a known issue with the Vz235 Mellow kit touch screen.
+> More info and fixes: [Touch not working - KlipperScreen][]

+[Touch not working - KlipperScreen]: https://klipperscreen.readthedocs.io/en/latest/Troubleshooting/Touch_issues/

 ## Flashing the Pi

 Take your Pi's SDCard and put it in your PC/laptop.
 Now we're gonna use the program called Raspberry Pi Imager to flash the firmware for it onto our SDCard.
 You can get it here [Raspberry Pi Imager](https://www.raspberrypi.com/software/)